johannesjo/super-productivity/README.md

 ## User Data Folder

-Where user data is stored differs from os to os.
+Where user data is stored differs from OS to OS.
 The most common locations are:

 | OS | Location |
 | - | - |